Installation

 Installation on Windows

 The general Windows installer package will run on Windows 10, Windows 11, etc..
 It will not run on Windows XP.
-Until release 2ß180129 a package for Windows XP was available.
+Until release 20180129 a package for Windows XP was available.
 The Windows XP package will also run on Vista and Windows 7.
 All Package are 64 bits, 32 bit package were provided until 2021.

 All packages will need Microsoft's VCruntime library for the correct C++ version.
 If it is not present, the installer package will install the system automatically.
 If you use the zip package, you need to install it manually.
 The correct version is included in the zip package under 3rd-Party folder.
-Both Microsoft's VCruntime packages are needed to run the LayoutEditor.
+All included Microsoft's VCruntime packages are needed to run the LayoutEditor.

 The installer will add an entry for the LayoutEditor in the start menu.
 For the zip package, you must start the LayoutEditor with a double click on the LayoutEditor.bat file from the file manager.